 Have you seen radio frequency identification (RFID)-blocking sleeves, wallets, and other devices that claim to protect against data skimming?
-These products do what they are supposed to, but RFID skimming almost never, ever happens, so it’s likely to be a waste of money to buy these.
+These products do what they are supposed to, but RFID skimming almost never happens, so it’s likely to be a waste of money to buy these products.

-RFID is a way of transmitting small pieces of data through electro-magnetic means.
-It was created for inventory tracking but has since evolved into other uses including in passports, credit cards, ID cards, and more.
-When it comes to credit cards, the RFID blocking industry has grown to be worth more than a billion dollars.
-But for what?
+RFID is a way of transmitting small pieces of data through electromagnetic means.
+It was created for inventory tracking, but has since evolved into other uses including passports, credit cards, ID cards, and more.
+When it comes to credit cards, the RFID-blocking industry has grown to be worth more than a billion dollars.

-There are millions and millions of RFID-enabled credit cards out there, but it’s estimated that less than five percent of the credit cards in the U.S. are enabled with RFID.
+Millions of RFID-enabled credit cards are in circulation, but it’s estimated that less than 5% of the credit cards in the U.S. are enabled with RFID.
 Cards with this technology are much more popular overseas.
-If your card has a “chip”, you know, the new chip displayed on your card, that is NOT RFID, but the ads that companies display discussing card protectors specifically magnify the “chip”, which has NOTHING to do with what they may protect.
+If your card has a “chip” displayed on it, that is not RFID.
+What confuses consumers are the ads companies produce discussing card protectors that specifically magnify the “chip,” but the chip has nothing to do with what the devices may protect against.

-Credit cards enabled with RFID can actually transmit personal information from itself to an RFID reader that is only a couple of inches away.
-RFID is a target for hackers since in some cases, the information is not encrypted, making it possible to intercept and read.
+Credit cards enabled with RFID can transmit personal information to an RFID reader that is only a couple of inches away.
+RFID is a target for hackers since, in some cases, the information is not encrypted, making it possible to intercept and read.
 (There are, however, other ways to pay wirelessly, such as Apple Pay, which uses another type of technology.)

 Security and RFID

-Soon after RFID came out, hackers figured out they could get information from these products.
-Known as RFID skimming, they can usually take an RFID reader and simply read other devices that are transmitting RFID information.
-Generally the reading needs to be done in close proximity, like when the reader is placed in a backpack, the hacker then brushes up against you.
+Soon after RFID came out, hackers realized they could get information from these products.
+Known as RFID skimming, it involves taking an RFID reader and simply reading other devices that are transmitting RFID information.
+Generally, the reading needs to be done in close proximity.
+For instance, the hacker might place the RFID reader in a backpack, and then brush up against you.

-There are a number of materials that can technically block the waves from RFID-enabled cards.
-In fact, if you have a couple of pieces of aluminum foil, you can do it yourself.
 Those who sell RFID-blocking devices will definitely try to scare you with stories, and they will probably also use a lot of technical information and specs to push their products.
 This isn’t to say that RFID-products don’t work…many work just fine, but so does aluminum foil.
 All it takes to protect an RFID device is to wrap it in some aluminum foil.

-Now, here’s the real kicker: even if you want to invest in these products, you should ask yourself: why are you doing it?
-In more than a decade, there has not been any crime committed using an RFID-enabled device.
-None…zero…zilch.
+Now, here’s the real kicker: Even if you want to invest in these products, you should ask yourself why you are doing it.
+In more than a decade, there has been no reported crime committed using an RFID-enabled device.
+Zero.

-Experts have been making the same claim for many years.
-Really, they’ve been saying that RFID-blocking wallets and other accessories are unnecessary for just as long as these items have been on the market.
-You can find hundreds of articles, you can seek out dozens of interviews, and even see how people who sell RFID-blocking products try to counteract this information with nonsense.
-But, not a single one of them have ever been able to prove with concrete evidence that this crime has ever happened!
+Experts have made the same claim—that RFID-blocking wallets and other accessories are unnecessary—for just as long as these items have been on the market.
+You can find hundreds of articles, but not a single one of them has concrete evidence that this crime has ever happened!